 Resident Evil Village could do something similar.
 There’s a range of characters that future story-based DLC chapters could follow:

 Chris is last seen escaping the exploding Village with his team, along with Mia and Rose Winters.
 He’s also visibly mourning Ethan and regretting his part in the events that unfolded.
-What’s worse, his former employer, the BSAA, used bioweapons to fight against Mother Miranda and her minions.
+What’s worse, his former employer, the BSAA, used bioweapons in the fight against Mother Miranda and her minions.
 Chris is not too pleased about this.

 After the credits of Resident Evil Village roll, there’s a time jump to a now grown-up Rose Winters visiting her father’s grave.
 Although we don’t get any actual confirmation that Ethan’s body was ever recovered from the crater that was once the Village.